On directional maximal operators in higher dimensions

 Taking $f_{\bf j}=\big[\prod_{\sigma \in \Gamma} K_{\sigma\!,i_{\!\sigma}}\big]f$, where ${\bf j} = (i_\sigma)_{\sigma \in \Gamma}$, and applying Lemmas~\ref{key0} and \ref{square}, we obtain the desired estimate.

-\textbf{Case $1 < p < 2$.} This is based on an argument of Christ used in \cite{C,A} which refined the argument of Nagel--Stein--Wainger \cite{NSW}.
+\textbf{Case $1 < p < 2$.} This is based on an argument of M. Christ used in \cite{C,A} which refined the argument of Nagel--Stein--Wainger~\cite{NSW}.
 We suppose initially that $\Omega$ is finite, so that by the triangle inequality and the Hardy--Littlewood maximal theorem, $M_\Omega$ is bounded.
-Then interpolation between
+Then by interpolating between